evrythng/evrythng-pycom/README.md

-# appliance-sensor
+# aevrythng-pycom-appliance-sensor

 ## Overview

-This is the source code for an appliance sensing prototype used in replenishment project.
+This is a project showing how to use EVRYTHNG and a FiPy Pycom IoT device as an appliance sensor detecting useful metrics about devices it is attached to (e.g., washing cycles, number of coffees, etc.).
 The device senses vibrations using an accelerometer.
 Data analysis and decision making is done in the cloud.

 The hardware used for the prototype:
 * Main module: [FiPy](https://pycom.io/product/fipy/)
 * Extension (sensor) board: [Pysense](https://pycom.io/hardware/pysense-specs/)

-## Pycom device preparations
+## Preparing the Pycom device

-More informration on Pycom devices can be found [here](https://docs.pycom.io/).
+More information on Pycom devices can be found [here](https://docs.pycom.io/).
 You can find instructions how to work with and assemble the FiPy and Pysense hardware [here](https://docs.pycom.io/chapter/gettingstarted/connection/fipy.html).

 Newly acquired devices might not contain the latest firmware from the manufacturer.
-As the usage of the latest firmware is highly recommended, please follow the official guides to [update FiPy](https://docs.pycom.io/chapter/gettingstarted/installation/firmwaretool.html) and [update Pysense](https://docs.pycom.io/chapter/pytrackpysense/installation/firmware.html).
+As the use of the latest firmware is highly recommended, please follow the official guides to [update FiPy](https://docs.pycom.io/chapter/gettingstarted/installation/firmwaretool.html) and [update Pysense](https://docs.pycom.io/chapter/pytrackpysense/installation/firmware.html).

 ## Uploading sources to a fresh device